Chancellor's Task Force on the California Gender Recognition Act

 Are there any workshops or trainings we can attend to help us understand the changes and better inform ourselves toward creating a more gender inclusive campus?

 Yes, the campus offers a quarterly workshop “Creating a Trans-Inclusive Work Environment” that you may register to attend via the UCR Learning Center web site: http://ucrlearning.ucr.edu.
 Search for Transgender and the course options will pop up.
-The next trainings are scheduled for March 13 from 2-4pm in HUB 268 and April 24 from 2-4pm in HUB 268.
-Online registration is important, as the workshops will only be held if a minimum number of people register.
+The next trainings will be held in Fall 2019.

 This 2-hour workshop will increase your knowledge of gender identity and expression, diversity within the transgender community, and current UC and government resources, policies, and laws.
 We will address both staff and faculty concerns and provide communication skills and action tips for creating a more trans-inclusive campus and workplace.